Maurane: 1995–1998: Différente, L'un pour l'autre and charitable commitment

 In November 1995, Maurane released Différente, her fourth studio album, with Philippe Lafontaine and Jean-Claude Vannier still by her side.
 This release was followed by a concert tour created in collaboration with pianist Arnould Massart and the Guildhall String Ensemble.

 Appreciated by her fellow artists, she was regularly solicited for charitable acts and, since 1993, had been involved in the fight against AIDS with Francis Cabrel, Michel Jonasz, Catherine Lara, Maxime Le Forestier and Alain Souchon.
 The group of artists gave a concert at the Olympia to raise funds for the Sol En Si ("Solidarité Enfants Sida") association and a live album was released.
 Four years later, they were joined by Zazie.
 Over time, various live and studio albums would be released and the band grew larger in size.
 Between 1996 and 2013, on fourteen occasions, Maurane also participated in the Enfoirés concerts supporting the Restos du cœur before leaving the troupe in 2015, due to a lack of motivation.

-In 1998, she released L'un pour l'autre, a 'best-of' compilation, including five new tracks, whose title-song earned her, and songwriter Peter Lorne, the 1998 Oscar de la chanson française.
+In 1998, she released L'un pour l'autre, a 'best-of' compilation, including five new tracks, whose title song earned her, and songwriter Peter Lorne, the 1998 Oscar de la chanson française.

 2000–2008: Toi du monde, Quand l'humain danse and Si aujourd'hui

 At the dawn of the new century, Maurane began writing a new album.
-After working with several collaborators who, she would finally end up with a trustworthy team, composed of Tomàs Gubitsch, Jean Dindinaud and Nicolas Repac.
-These three would help her in dealing with the father's death in 1999, and support her through the making of Toi du monde, her fifth album, released in August 2000.
-This release turned out darker than usual for Maurane, and influenced by world music.
+After working with several collaborators, she would finally end up with a trustworthy team, composed of Tomàs Gubitsch, Jean Dindinaud and Nicolas Repac.
+These three would help her in dealing with her father's death in 1999, and support her through the making of Toi du monde, her fifth album, released in August 2000.
+This release turned out darker than usual for Maurane, and was influenced by world music.

 In 2003, the album Quand l'humain danse was released, a very personal album involving songwriters such as Jean-Jacques Goldman, Daniel Lavoie, Louise Forestier, Gildas Arzel and Jean-Claude Vannier and featuring duets with Marc Lavoine ("Un pays mais"), Lara Fabian ("Mais la vie") and Véronique Sanson ("Petites minutes cannibales"), all written by Peter Lorne.
 In 2004, a new live album, L'heureux tour, transcribed the tour that followed.

-In January 2007, Maurane released Si aujourd'hui, which has not met with the success of her previous works.
+In January 2007, Maurane released Si aujourd'hui, which did not meet with the success of her previous works.
 In June of the same year, her autobiography was published, titled "La Vie en Rouge", co-written with journalist Thierry Coljon.